 What We’re Eating This Season in France

 While the French all agree that eating is the best way commemorate the season, what is served can vary greatly depending on the region of France.
-Chocolate, shellfish, and champagne – themselves regional specialties – are common among most French holiday meals, but each region has its favorite menu items to indulge in and share when it comes to Christmas, New Year, and beyond.
+Chocolate, shellfish, and champagne – themselves regional specialties – are common among most French holiday meals, but each region has its favorite menu items to indulge in and share when it comes to the holidays, especially Christmas, New Year, etc.

 With roots in Switzerland, these melted cheese meals made their way into France via the French Alps.
 A perfect warming meal as well as an excuse to eat cheese for dinner, Fondue is a classic winter staple requiring only a few loaves of stale bread and a little elbow grease when it comes to grating the hard cheeses.
 Raclette is only a little more involved, in that it includes boiled potatoes that serve as the vessels for freshly melted raclette cheese, which is made using a fun contraption that your nearest French grandmother probably has.
 If your home kitchen is lacking a raclette machine, you can improvise by putting your raclette cheese topped potatoes in an oven until the cheese is nice and melted.
 Serve both fondue or raclette with crunchy sides, such as cornichons, radish, and pearl onions.
 A great white wine from a snowy and mountainous region is perfect for these cheesy dishes, try a bold white from the Jura or a more subtle Alsatian wine to go with this meal.